-This article was originally ran in the Moreno Valley Magazine November, 2005 issue.
+This article was originally ran in the Beverly Hills Magazine November, 2005 issue.

 Self-Defense is an art form as old as man himself.
 It’s an instinct that bridges race, creed, color and religion.
 It can be a highly evolved form of art or a brawlers adrenalin filled rampage.

 Many people have recently become interested in the NHB (No Holds Barred) style of sport fighting made popular by programs such as the Ultimate Fighting Championships and the PRIDE Fighting Circuit.
 These programs where designed to test the skill and effectiveness of many martial art forms as applied to real life situations.
 This is the ART of self-defense in its truest nature.